-Kinder High School for the Performing and Visual Arts (HSPVA) is a public high school in Houston, Texas, and is part of the Houston Independent School District, the seventh-largest school system in the nation.
+The High School for the Performing and Visual Arts (HSPVA), recently renamed Kinder High School for the Performing and Visual Arts, is a public high school in Houston, Texas, and is part of the Houston Independent School District, the seventh-largest school system in the nation.
 Its founding, in 1971, can be traced to the keen visions of two legendary educators:

 • Ruth Denney, Founding Principal

 • Dr. George Garver, the forward-thinking HISD Superintendent of Schools, 1970 – 1974